domWalters/finalyearproject/test-data/README.md

+### Reading this File

+If you don't mind reading this file in it's raw unformatted form, then simply open it in any text editor.
+However, I recommend using a program that can display .md (Markdown) files as HTML.
+For example:

+* In the Atom editor you can right click the file and select "Markdown Preview".
+* In Chrome there is an appropriate [plugin](https://chrome.google.com/webstore/detail/markdown-preview-plus/febilkbfcbhebfnokafefeacimjdckgl).
+* In Python, there is a program called [grip](https://pypi.org/project/grip/) available from the pip package manager.

 ### File Properties

-This zip file contains formatted data for acceptable stocks in alphanumeric indexes 10000-10727 from the Intrinio Platform.
+This zip file contains formatted data for "acceptable" stocks in alphanumeric indexes 10000-10727 from the Intrinio Platform "all\_companies" list.
 Stocks are only downloaded from the IntrinioAPI if the following conditions are met:

 * The "last\_filing\_date" field in the Intrinio "all\_companies" list has an entry.